 Individuals with a positive body image have a true and clear perception of who they are.
 They are generally happy and fulfilled and do not seek approval from third parties such as media, family, or suggestions from friends.
 They can clearly distinguish their appearance from their personality.

 It’s always important to note that self-worth is not related to how we look and a healthy lifestyle, a balanced diet, and regular exercise can greatly build a positive body image.
+Attending a women’s wellness center can also help to boost body confidence, as you will be surrounded by like-minded women sharing their stories on how to be more body positive.

 A Negative Body Image